boneskull/core/README.md

 * `Controller`: A controller that does nothing at first, only respond to routes, you decide what it should return
 * `ControllerTemplate`: A controller that automatically render content inside the 'content' var in the template
-* `ControllerRest`: A regular controller that responds to REST commands (DELETE, PUT, POST, GET, that maps to destroy, create, update and get)
+* `ControllerRest`: A regular controller that responds to REST commands (DELETE, PUT, POST, GET, that maps to destroy, insert, update and get)
-* `ControllerRealtime`: A realtime controller that uses Primus to push updates to the browser using Websockets (when available)
+* `ControllerRealtime`: A realtime controller that uses Primus to push updates to the browser using Websockets
-* `ControllerAjax`: A controller that can respond to AJAX requests automatically
+* `ControllerAjax`: A controller that can respond to AJAX requests automatically, inherits from ControllerTemplate and serves ajax through `ajaxAction`

 as a string (core class), CamelCased.